-EQUALITY IMPACT ASSESSMENT STATEMENTDate of submission: N/ANo, (detail included below as to reasoning)Outcome: N/A
+EQUALITY IMPACT ASSESSMENT STATEMENT Date of submission: N/A

+No, (detail included below as to reasoning) Outcome: N/A

 IMPACT ASSESSMENT QUALITY AND SAFETY IMPLICATIONS/IMPACT No, there are no specific quality and safety implications related to the activity outlined in this report.
+INVESTIGNS/INVEST related to the activity outlined in this report.
 LEGAL No, there are no specific legal implications related to the IMPLICATIONS/IMPACT activity outlined in this report.
 FINANCIAL IMPLICATION/IMPACT No, there are no specific financial implication related to the activity outlined in this report WORKFORCE IMPLICATION/IMPACT No, there is no direct impact on resources as a result of the activity outlined in this report.
-SOCIO ECONOMIC IMPLICATION/IMPACT No. there are no specific socio-economic implications related to the activity outlined in this report , , 1 RESEARCH AND INNOVATION IMPLICATION/IMPACT No, there is no specific research and innovation implications relating to the activity outlined within this report
+SOCIO ECONOMIC No. there are no specific socio-economic implications related IMPLICATION/IMPACT to the activity outlined in this report RESEARCH AND INNOVATION No, there is no specific research and innovation implications IMPLICATION/IMPACT relating to the activity outlined within this report